Liability in a Car Accident

 - Public transportation company

-- Government entity responsible for the road design
+- The government entity responsible for the road design

 - Owner of a bar or restaurant who allowed a drunk driver on the road